fmido88/moodle-enrol_wallet/README.md

 6. Awarding students in a given course if they completed the course with high mark (optional).
     * Encourage your students by awarding them for completing a course.
     * In each course, the course creator can enable awarding program with a certain condition and amount.
-    * For example set the condition for 80, means that only students completed the course with 80% or more of the fullmark of the course will get awarded.
+    * For example set the condition for 80, means that only students completed the course with 80% or more of the full mark of the course will get awarded.
     * Setting up the value for 0.2 USD for awarding means that for every raw mark the student get above the condition will add 0.2 to his wallet (student grade is 900 out of max grade for the course 1000, this is a 100 grade above the condition, so 20 USD award added to his wallet).

+7. Referral Program.
+    * You can enable referral program in the website.
+    * Users can send their referral code or url to new user and both gets a referral gift.
+    * Referral gift is in hold state until the new user get enrolled in at least one course.
+    * Admin can choose what is the enrolment method able to release the hold gift.
+    * Times users can use their referral code can be limited by a maximum value.

-7. Generate coupons with limiting the usage, and time.
+8. Generate coupons with limiting the usage, and time.
     * If you use moodle as a wallet source, you can add a coupon manually or generate any number you need of coupons.
     * Coupons could be of type fixed of percent.
     * Determine the interval of time at which the coupon could be used or just anytime.